"A woman's duty is not to control or take charge."

 - But I Would Really Enjoy It: She mustn't, but damn if it wouldn't feel GREAT!

-- Coy, Girlish Flirt Pose: A very delicate and demure pose to invoke feelings of gentleness and vulnerability in a romantic target.
+- Coy, Girlish Flirt Pose: A very delicate and demure pose to invoke feelings of gentleness in a romantic target.

 - Defiled Forever: A very repugnant trope commonly believed about a woman's sexuality.
 Namely, no man will want a woman after her virginity has been spoiled or she has been "violated".
 Even rape victims believe this about themselves, which leads to horrible implications both in Real Life and fiction.